DHTMLX/gantt-docs/data/desktop/multiselection.md

 Multi-Task Selection
 ===========================================

-Starting from version 3.2, the library provides the **multiselect** extension that allows you to select multiple tasks at once.
+Starting from version 3.2, the library provides the **multiselect.js** extension that allows you to select multiple tasks at once.

 <div style="text-align:center;"><img src="desktop/multiselection.png"/></div>